-In a previous article I referred to Donald Rumsfeld's theory of unknown knowns.
-This article on the other hand is a known known, as I know it is not an exhaustive, complete or full account of the vagaries that can befall a sports surface when snow is present.
-This is mainly because what becomes an issue for one playing surface is not necessarily a problem on another.
+In a previous article for a sports turf magazine I referred to Donald Rumsfeld's theory of unknown knowns.
+This article on the other hand is a known known, as I know it is not an exhaustive, complete or full account of the vagaries that can befall your lawn or large grassed area when snow is present.
+This is mainly because what becomes an issue for one lawn is not necessarily a problem on another, highlighting the differences between ornamental lawns, coarse functional amenity lawns, and sports turf surfaces.
 Alternatively, another interpretation of my known known is that it's a subtle disclaimer for holes in my knowledge, or a blatant excuse for not researching the subject properly.

 Pros and Cons

 What are the pros and cons of snow?
 It depends.
 I know, this is the sort of wishy-washy answer that a polished "consultant" gives you; a subtle blend of vague titbit knowledge and overt smugness, all rolled into one, as they know you can't disagree with their answer; an answer that annoyingly is right.
 Because "it depends," for instance, on the seasonality of the sport; is the sport played all year round, is it a summer sport, or is it a winter sport?

 A heavy snowfall of the type experienced in a large part of the UK (a good inch or two that lasts for 24 to 48 hours) isn't too bad on a surface that experiences all year round use, such as a schools playing fields or a golf course, as it (in theory) closes the course to play, therefore reducing some of the wear and tear inflicted on it through play.
 Or at least it should, there's always someone who wants to play, regardless of the conditions.
 Summer sports obviously aren't played on in the depths of winter, so minimising wear and tear isn't an issue.